likelet/VSOLassoBag/docs/contents/installation.rst

 You can also tune other parameters to better balance the performance and required resource for analysis.
 Key parameters include *bootN* for bagging times, and *bagFreq.sigMethod* for the cut-off point decision method.

+Here are some example codes that can be used to analysis simulated example data:

  .. code-block:: R